 The DSM-5, however, does not acknowledge sex addiction as a diagnosis.

 The concept of video game addiction and the validity of the phenomenon as a diagnosable condition is currently controversial, as it involves the same brain circuitry as other addictions.
-In some parts of East Asia, clinics already exist to treat gaming addiction.
+In some parts of East Asia, clinics

 However, no accepted set of criteria exists in the DSM-5 at present.

 The DSM-V uses a category called “substance use disorder” to group addictive disorders.

 Diagnosing substance use disorder involves an important first step from either the person with the condition or someone close to them: Acknowledging and accepting the fact that a health problem exists.
 The person with must first want help, otherwise treatment is unlikely to have a lasting effect.

 A doctor will ask about patterns of use to determine whether a person fits the criteria for addiction.
 They will also assess the impact of any physical damage already present as a result of the disorder.